goliatone/go-formgen/client/dev/preact/README.md

 ```

 ### 4. **Renderer Support**
-Switch between vanilla and basecoat renderers using the dropdown or URL param.
+Switch between the Preact sandbox and the server-rendered vanilla view using the dropdown or URL param.

 ## Workflow